IBM/full-temperature-wallet-solution/README.md

     HPCS_IAM_KEY: "3lHSZqcuCh4b_....
 ```

-## 3. Sign the transaction by using HPCS and broadcast the transaction on the test chain
+## 3. Signing the transaction with HPCS and broadcasting the transaction on the test chain

 1. Generate a wallet with HPCS.
   ```sh